 Risotto is one of the most satisfying and warming dishes you can make.
-Creamy, buttery with rich herby Italian sausage and fragrant rosemary.
+Creamy, buttery with rich herby Italian sausage, creamy beans and fragrant rosemary.
 This risotto a sure winner for fall/winter.

 It is still freezing in Western Australia.
 I have never known it this cold here!